-Cavity Quantum Electrodynamics (CQED) is devoted to studying the interaction of the electromagnetic field with atoms under the best possible control of circumstances.
+Cavity quantum electrodynamics (CQED) is devoted to studying the interaction of the electromagnetic field with atoms under the best possible control of circumstances.
 The radiation field is tailored by resonators in order to select spatially and spectrally one or a few relevant field modes.
-The atomic positions are controlled as well: either by well-defined trajectories across the resonator, or by trapping the atoms in well-defined positions [1, 2].
+The atomic positions are controlled as well; either by well-defined trajectories across the resonator or by trapping the atoms in well-defined positions [1,2].
 The control over the components allows for accessing the coherent quantum dynamics of the coupled atom-field system.
 The first milestone has been the demonstration of the vacuum Rabi splitting [3], which is the benchmark of strong coupling between the induced electric dipole of the atom and the cavity mode.
 The possibility of observing coherent processes, such as the Rabi oscillation, is limited by the spontaneous photon scattering into modes other than the cavity mode.
-The larger the electric dipole coupling strength q with respect to the atomic spontaneous emission rate γ and the cavity mode linewidth κ , the shorter is the dynamical timescale needed to resolve the Javnes-Cummings spectrum.
-Various nonlinear quantum effects, e.g., the photon blockade [4], or the two-photon gateway [5] have been observed in the strong coupling regime of cavity QED.
+The larger the electric dipole coupling strength g is with respect to the atomic spontaneous emission rate γ and the cavity-mode linewidth κ , the shorter the dynamical timescale needed to resolve the Jaynes-Cummings spectrum is.
+Various nonlinear quantum effects, e.g., the photon blockade [4] and the two-photon gateway [5], have been observed in the strong-coupling regime of cavity QED.

-With the use of ultracold atoms in CQED experiments, the magnitude of the collective coupling of an atomic ensemble to the cavity mode can be significantly enhanced to higher values than those characterising the loss rates.
-This allows for applying large detuning between all laser excitations and the internal atomic resonances, and thereby the atomic scattering loss processes can be significantly suppressed.
-As a consequence, the atom-cavity dynamics can be controlled on much longer time scales.
-This opportunity opened up the way to a new regime of cavity QED experiments, where the spatial motion of an atom cloud couples coherently to the dynamics of the cavity field mode [6].
-The effective Hamiltonian describing the system includes characteristic frequencies well below the single-atom coupling strength g, e.g., the so-called recoil frequency $\omega_R = \hbar k^2/(2m)$, where k is the cavity mode wavenumber and m is the atomic mass.
-These experiments revealed, for example, a Dicke-type superradiant phase transition of an atomic superfluid in the cavity [7-9], and demonstrated optomechanical strong coupling between vibration and field intensity [10].
-The limitation of the coherent dynamics on the time scales longer than the inverse of the recoil frequency originates from the spontaneous photon scattering again, however, (i) the spontaneous emission from atoms into free-space modes is strongly suppressed, (ii) the photon loss from the cavity mode into external modes is weakly coupled into the dynamics in a rather indirect way.
+With the use of ultracold atoms in CQED experiments, the magnitude of the collective coupling of an atomic ensemble to the cavity mode can be significantly enhanced to values higher than those characterizing the loss rates.
+This allows for applying large detuning between all laser excitations and the internal atomic resonances, and thereby, the atomic scattering loss processes can be significantly suppressed.
+As a consequence, the atom-cavity dynamics can be controlled on much longer timescales.
+This opportunity opened the way to a new regime of cavity QED experiments where the spatial motion of an atom cloud couples coherently to the dynamics of the cavity-field mode [6].
+The effective Hamiltonian describing the system includes characteristic frequencies well below the single-atom coupling strength g, e.g., the so-called recoil frequency $\omega_R = \hbar k^2/(2m)$, where k is the cavity-mode wave number and m is the atomic mass.
+These experiments revealed, for example, a Dicke-type superradiant phase transition of an atomic superfluid in the cavity [7-9] and demonstrated optomechanical strong coupling between vibration and field intensity [10].
+The limitation of the coherent dynamics on timescales longer than the inverse of the recoil frequency originates from the spontaneous photon scattering; again, however, (i) the spontaneous emission from atoms into freespace modes is strongly suppressed, and (ii) the photon loss from the cavity mode into external modes is weakly coupled to the dynamics in a rather indirect way.